franzhaas/robotframework-construct/README.md

 )
 ```

-This can be readily and directly derived from the bson specification [bson specification](https://bsonspec.org/spec.html).
-AI can help do that, efficiently.
-This is because the mapping between the specification and the declaration is immediate making it easy to supervise the process and verify the result.
+This can be readily and directly derived from the [bson specification](https://bsonspec.org/spec.html).
+AI can assist in this process efficiently.
+This is because the mapping between the specification and the declaration is a very direct and straightforward task, making it easy to supervise the process and verify the result.

 Using AI to generate a parser+generator would result in a larger volume of code to be verified, and the verification is harder.

 ### Checking and modifying binary data
-There are keywords with embedded parameters allowing checking and modifying binary data in a robotframework way
+There are keywords with embedded parameters that allow checking and modifying binary data in a Robot Framework way

 A checking example
 ![image](https://github.com/user-attachments/assets/9d01b19d-480a-4393-9cca-1060f3e54712)